exponea/exponea-ios-sdk/Documentation/FLUSH.md

 ## 🔍 Flush events

-> By default, Exponea SDK automatically takes care of flushing events to the Exponea API.
-This feature can be turned off setting the property FlushMode to `.manual`.
+> By default, Exponea SDK automatically takes care of flushing events to the Exponea API (using the `.automatic` mode).
+>
+> This feature can be turned off setting the property FlushMode to `.manual`.
 Be careful when turning automatic flushing off, because if you do then you need to manually flush the data every time there is something to flush.

 All tracked events and track customer properties are stored in the internal database in the Exponea SDK.
 When a event was successfully sent to Exponea API, the object will be deleted from the local database.